Category:

 (Photo by © Shepard Sherbell/CORBIS SABA/Corbis via Getty Images)

-Early Career and Entry to Politics
+Early Career and Entry into Politics

-After college, Bush moved his young family to West Texas where he launched a successful career in the oil business.
+After college, Bush moved his young family to West Texas, where he launched a successful career in the oil business.
 He became a millionaire by age 40 and went on to get involved in politics.
 By the early '60s, he was widely regarded as an appealing political candidate in the Republican Party.
 An unsuccessful 1965 run for Senate gave way to him winning a seat in the US House of Representatives in Texas's 7th congressional district.
 He was then appointed by Nixon as Chair of the Republican National Committee in 1972.
 It was during his tenure at the RNC that the Watergate scandal emerged into public view.
 In January 1976, Bush became the Director of Central Intelligence and was in charge of the CIA, whose reputation had been damaged for its role in various covert operations during Watergate.

 Bush ran for president in 1980 but was defeated in the primaries by Ronald Reagan.
 He was then selected as Reagan's running mate and was elected Vice President in 1980 and 1984.